Nov 10, 2025 Chinenye Ozowara

 Learn more about the process of identifying your stakeholders→

-Once identified, analyze your stakeholders to understand their motivations, influence, and interests.
+Once identified, perform stakeholder analysis to understand their motivations, influence, and interests.
 Group stakeholders based on shared characteristics, map relationships to spot key influencers, and assess whether their sentiment is generally supportive, neutral, or opposed to your project.
 Using an "impact, influence, and interest" framework, rank stakeholders by importance and required attention at each project stage.

 Through interviews or surveys, engage your key stakeholders early to uncover their expectations, goals, concerns, and preferred communication methods.
 Helpful questions include: What are your top priorities for this project?
 What concerns do you have?
 How would you like to receive updates?
 Understanding these perspectives early helps customize your strategy and pre-empt possible conflicts or misunderstandings.

-Create a stakeholder matrix to map stakeholders by their interest and influence, helping you prioritize your engagement efforts.
+Create a stakeholder matrix to map stakeholders by by their level of interest and influence, helping you prioritize your engagement efforts effectively.
 Then, develop customized communication and engagement strategies for each group.
+This ensures stakeholders remain informed and have a voice in the process.
 Consider:

 • Key messages for each stakeholder group